siglp/samtvready/README.md

 Batch conversion needs list of full path filenames to convert / check.
 See file_list_sample.txt.
 You can generate this file with find or create it manually or what ever you want.

-Example: ``find . ! \( -name "-SamTVReady*" -name "movie-poster*" -o -name "*original-stream-*" \) -type f`` You can also create cron for periodically check and so on.
+Example: ``find . ! \( -name "-SamTVReady*" -name "movie-poster*" -o -name "*original-stream-*" \) -type f``

+You can also create cron for periodically check and so on...

 It's up to you :-).